-2. For Risk-based authentication, our Assure product uses our proprietary Network Biometrics™ to determine if the customer is real, live and active and not subject to an account or device change and is acting with expected usage behaviours.
+2. For Risk-based authentication, our Assurance product uses our proprietary Network Biometrics™ to determine if the customer is real, live and active and not subject to an account or device change and is acting with expected usage behaviours.

-3. For lower level risk transactions, our Discover product offers a simple, fast and non-invasive validation.
+3. For lower level risk transactions, our Discovery product offers a simple, fast and non-invasive validation.
 For higher level risk transactions, our unique Acidity Score™ adds an extra level of authentication and conducts a greater range of checks and validations.

 Customers such as banks and merchants introducing 3D Secure v2.0 standards in partnership with Phronesis will achieved faster, easier and more certain results.